marco262/my_wiki/data/onednd/class/bard.md

 When you reach levels 4 and 10 in this class, you learn another Bard cantrip of your choice, as shown in the Cantrips column of the Bard table.

 ***Spell Slots.*** The Bard table shows how many spell slots you have to cast your spells of level 1 and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a Long Rest.
+You regain all expended spell slots when you finish a [[glossary:Long Rest]].

 ***Prepared Spells of Level 1+.*** You prepare the list of spells of level 1 and higher that are available for you to cast with this feature.
 To start, choose four level 1 spells from the [Bard spell list](/onednd/spell_list/bard).
 Rather than choosing, you may start with _[[[spell:Cure Wounds]]]_, _[[[spell:Dissonant Whispers]]]_, _[[[spell:Heroism]]]_, and _[[[spell:Thunderwave]]]_.